bachelor of theology degree

 read a variety of essays written at the college level.

-RES 101 RESEARCH IN WRITING (REQUIRED FOR STUDENTS WITHOUT RESEARCH COLLEGE CREDITS)
+RES 101 RESEARCH AND WRITING (REQUIRED FOR STUDENTS WITHOUT RESEARCH COLLEGE CREDITS)

 COURSE DESCRIPTION